 Duration: Probation period 3 months, including attendance at a board meeting.
 Minimum commitment 2 years, maximum 5 years.

-General Trustee Role: Below outlines the specific role of the Secretary.
+General Trustee Role: Below outlines the specific role of the Treasurer.
 It is essential that you also read the Advisor to the Board of Trustees role profile here which outlines your general responsibilities as a trustee.

 OVERVIEW OF THE ROLE

-The treasurer will monitor the financial standing of the charity and reports to the Board and CEO regarding cash-flow forecasting, income streams, outgoing expenses and the overarching strategic management of the organisation’s financial resources.
+The treasurer will monitor the financial standing of the charity and reports to the Board and CEO regarding cash-flow forecasting, income streams, outgoing expenses, and the overarching strategic management of the organisation’s financial resources.
 They oversee the charity’s financial risk-management process and report financial health to the board of trustees at regular intervals.
 The treasurer also ensures that annual accounts are submitted to all relevant regulators in a timely fashion and liaises with external auditors where needed.
 They also ensure that the organisation's finances are responsibly managed for the betterment of the organisation’s work and for the beneficiaries it serves.